RatanPaul/lightning-Generic-Lookup/README.md

 <c:RN_Generic_lightning_Lookup sObjectAPIName="Account" sObjectLabelName="accounts"/>
 ```

-sObjectAPIName: The API name of the SObject to search
+sObjectAPIName: The API name of the SObject to search.<br/>
-sObjectLabelName: It will display the label of search items.
+sObjectLabelName: It will display the label of search items.<br/><br/>

 Check this sObjectId attribute to get the selected value.